sarmientoj24/music_video_generator/README.md

 - Go to localhost:8501 on your browser

 ## Deploy using Docker
-- Build docker `docker build -t music_video:latest`
+- Build docker `docker build -t music_video:latest .`
 - Run via
     ```
         docker run -it --gpus=all -e "API_KEY=YOUR_API_KEY" -p 8501:8501 music_video:latest